 Revisiting the Faces’ Debut Album, ‘First Step’

-In March 1970, a brand new band using an old name, pared down from Small Faces to simply the Faces, took their First Step into the hearts of rock fans.
-In fact, U.S. editions of the album confusingly still credited the Small Faces.
+In fact, U.S. editions of this debut album confusingly still credited the Small Faces.
 But that band's former leader, Steve Marriott, was already long gone to Humble Pie, replaced by a rooster-haired young buck named Rod Stewart.

-Looking back, all these decades later, it's rather startling to think of Stewart and future Rolling Stones guitarist Ron Wood as the relatively unproven and unknown new Faces, compared to the carryover Small Faces, bassist Ronnie Lane, organist Ian McLagan, and drummer Kenney Jones, but that's what they were.
-More about how Stewart and Wood joined the Faces can be found here.
+Looking back, decades later, it's rather startling to think of Stewart and future Rolling Stones guitarist Ron Wood as the relatively unproven and unknown new Faces, compared to carryover Small Faces including bassist Ronnie Lane, organist Ian McLagan, and drummer Kenney Jones – but that's what they were.

 Prior to fleshing out the Faces lineup, Rod the Mod and Woody had been lending a hand to the Jeff Beck Group after individually tracing long and winding paths across the '60s with numerous groups (Long John Baldry, the Artwoods, etc.).
 But both men had arguably yet to experience quite the same level of success as Lane, McLagan and Jones had with Marriott.
 This intriguing band dynamic is rather apparent on First Step's cover band photo, where Woody is seen hiding behind a popular beginner's guitar tutorial book (also named First Step) with a deer-in-the-headlights look, and Rod sits to the left, meek as a mouse and almost pushed out of shot.

-Listen to the Faces' 'Three Button Hand Me Down Shirt'
+Listen to the Faces Perform 'Three Button Hand Me Down Shirt'

 Far more impressive and among the scant bona fide career-spanning highlights to emerge from First Step were "Around the Plynth" (a slide guitar tour de force for Woody), "Nobody Knows" (a laid-back, folk-strummed jam, perfect for lazy Sunday mornings), and "Flying," which alternated from the soulful strains of Stewart and Mac's vocal and organ, respectively, against recurring hard-rock punctuation courtesy of the Lane/Wood/Jones rhythm section.